Reflexive dg categories in algebra and topology: Fukaya categories and graded gentle algebras

 The following proposition recalls a few useful properties of the previous constructions.
 It follows from \cite[Proposition 3.5]{HaidenKatzarkovKontsevich} and \Cref{def: Fukaya category arc system}.

 \begin{prop} Let $\Gamma$ be a graded full or finitely-full formal arc system on a graded marked surface $\Sigma$ with at least one marked interval.
 Then the following hold:

-\begin{enumerate} \item $\cF(\Gamma)$ is proper if and only if $\Gamma$ is finitely-full; \item $\cF(\Gamma)$ is a smooth dg category if and only if $\Gamma$ is full; in this setting, $\Fuk(\Sigma)$ is also smooth. \item $\Fuk(\Sigma)$ is smooth and proper if and only if $\Sigma$ has no fully marked components.
+\begin{enumerate} \item $\cF(\Gamma)$ is proper if and only if $\Gamma$ is finitely-full; \item $\cF(\Gamma)$ is a smooth dg category if and only if $\Gamma$ is full; in particular $\Fuk(\Sigma)$ is smooth. \item $\Fuk(\Sigma)$ is smooth and proper if and only if $\Sigma$ has no fully marked components.
 Equivalently, this is the case if and only if $\Sigma$ admits a formal arc system which is simultaneously full \emph{and} finitely-full. \end{enumerate} \end{prop}

 The category algebra of $\cF(\Gamma)$ can be described by a quiver with quadratic relations and vertex set $\Gamma$ whose set of arrows is given by the set of irreducible flows.
 The set of relations consists of all paths $g f$ of length $2$ such that $g \circ f=0$ in $\cF(\Gamma)$.
 Algebras of this kind are graded and possibly infinite dimensional analogoues of \textbf{gentle algebras} which were first introduced in \cite{AssemSkowronski}.
 Every smooth graded gentle algebra $A$ arises as the category algebra of $\cF(\Gamma)$ for some full formal arc system $\Gamma$ on a graded marked surface $\Sigma_A$.
 Likewise, every proper graded gentle algebra $B$ is the category algebra of $\cF(\Gamma)$ for some finitely-full formal arc system $\Gamma$ on a surface $\Sigma_B$.
 For an explicit construction of the surfaces associated to a graded gentle algebra we refer the reader to \cite{HaidenKatzarkovKontsevich, OpperPlamondonSchroll, LekiliPolishchuk}.
 The definition of $\cF$ can be extended to non-formal arc systems which are full or finitely-full \cite{HaidenKatzarkovKontsevich} and hence $\Fuk(\Sigma)$ can be defined for all graded marked surfaces $\Sigma$.
 In the non-formal case, $\cF(\Gamma)$ is a minimal $A_\infty$-category whose underlying graded $k$-linear category is constructed in the same way as in the formal case.
 However, in addition to composition, higher $A_\infty$-compositions are contributed by those disks in $\Sigma \setminus \Gamma$ which do \emph{not} contain a boundary segment, or in other words, disks which are bounded by alternating sequences of marked intervals and arcs of $\Gamma$.
 For a formal arc system $\Gamma$ the complement $\Sigma \setminus \Gamma$ does not contain such disks, and the $A_\infty$-category $\cF(\Gamma)$ is formal and reduces to the one of \Cref{def: Fukaya category arc system}.
 Next, we recall an important property of the construction $\Gamma \mapsto \cF(\Gamma)$.